JimAnkrom/shoebox/README.md

 * should be designed for performance as the default, but allow functionality to be added explicitly
 * should be serializable, convertible, and cloneable
 * may be sortable, indexed, filtered, and paginated

+Shoebox
+* should not have opinions on models it contains
+* should explicitly extend and decorate with required functionality, and prefer to do so lazily where possible